 Whichever type of pose you choose, make sure your bird has a solid, non-slippery surface on which to stand.
 A wire floor or an objects with slats that have gaps between them, such as in a wooden pallet, offers poor footing for your feathered model, and he or she is more likely to continually shift, seeking a better balanced position.
 (I didn’t follow my own advice in some of these chicken photos but they turned out OK.)

 7. Use Attention Getters

 Always remember: These are birds.
 While we might find ourselves talking to them as we fill their feeders and fonts and clean out their coops, they really don’t understand a word we say.
 We might speak in upbeat, friendly tones to them as we pose them, but a sunbeam, a slight breeze or noise from a passing car will distract them from our camera.
-To keep your chicken’s focus on you long enough to snap a shot, use attention getters such as squeaky toys, a rattle, a crumpled piece of cellophane, even little kissy noises you produce.
+To keep the focus of your chicken on you long enough to snap some photos, use attention getters such as squeaky toys, a rattle, a crumpled piece of cellophane, even little kissy noises you produce.
 Choose something that won’t startle your bird and ruin your photo session.
 Smacking a pot with a ladle, for instance, might be a bad idea.

 9. Bribery Works